open-telemetry/opentelemetry-specification/specification/common/README.md

 indices that are kept in sync (e.g., two attributes `header_keys` and `header_values`, both containing an array of strings to represent a mapping `header_keys[i] -> header_values[i]`).

-`nested` Attributes are also how consumers MAY provide custom attributes that are domain specific and have no defined semantic conventions beyond the specific name used for the signal.

 See [Nested Attribute](#nested-attributes) for defined support